SkooveLearn PianoDownload on the App Store

 • A – Thumb (1)

-To play the second inversion of the A minor chord on piano, start with E as the lowest note.
-Then, play A above it, and finally, add C as the highest note.
+To play the second inversion of the A minor chord, start with E as the low note.
+Then, add an A and finally, add C as the highest note.
 This inversion gives the chord a new texture and is perfect for smooth chord transitions.

 a minor chord on piano